simple-acme/simple-acme.github.io/manual/system-requirements.md

 - If they are subdomains of the same root, a wildcard certificate can be an option.

 #### Configuring the IP address
-When win-acme creates the binding for a new certificate, it will bind the wildcard (*) IP address by default.
+When simple-acme creates the binding for a new certificate, it will bind the wildcard (*) IP address by default.
 In other words, incoming connections on all network interfaces will handeled using the certificate.
-You can customize this with the `--sslipaddress` switch from the command line, or manually after win-acme created the binding.
+You can customize this with the `--sslipaddress` switch from the command line, or manually after simple-acme created the binding.
 On renewal, the program will preserve whatever setting is configured in IIS.

 ### Wildcard bindings
 Wildcard bindings are only supported on IIS 10 (Windows Server 2016+).
 Wildcard